 Blues harmonica player and singer Paul Butterfield died today in 1987 of drug-related heart failure at age 44.
 He was inducted along with his namesake band last year into the Rock and Roll Hall of Fame.

 Blues guitarist Stevie Ray Vaughan played the Orpheum Theater in Vancouver BC tonight in 1989 at the start of a tour that would be his last.
 He would die in a helicopter crash in August of the following year, having played 107 of the scheduled 110 dates.
-He was also posthumously inducted into the Rock and Roll Hall of Fame last year.
+He was also posthumously inducted into the Rock and Roll Hall of Fame in 2015.

 Courtney Love listed the house Denny Blaine house Kurt Cobain had bought when Nirvana hit it big today in 1997 for sale with an asking price of $3 Million.
 It was bought by a software executive, who immediately had the garage with the upstairs room where Kurt took his own life torn down, but the house sits right next to tiny Viretta Park, which continues to this day as a pilgrimage site for Nirvana fans.